Goldman Sachs: Buckle up. Trade war fears will likely get worse

-Fears of a trade war have put the Dow on track for its longest losing streak in 15 months.
+Fears of a trade war have handed the Dow its longest losing streak in 15 months.
 Goldman Sachs thinks these worries will get even worse.

 Here's why: President Trump's use of tariffs as a negotiating tool requires him to show America's trading partners that he's deadly serious about his crackdown on trade.
 Yet that effort is also likely to spook Wall Street.